preston-bernstein/nba-analytics-hub/api/README.md

 - `/health`
   Basic heartbeat endpoint for monitoring.

+- `/games` (and `/games/today`)
+  Returns a list of NBA games for a given date (defaults to today) using shared `Game` types.
+  Forwards `X-Request-ID` to the Go games service for tracing.

 - `/games/upcoming`
-  Returns a list of mock upcoming NBA games using shared `Game` types.
-  (Later replaced by real data ingestion.)
+  Compatibility alias to `/games` that falls back to mocks if the upstream list is empty.

+- `/games/:id`
+  Returns a single game detail by id.

 - `/predict`
   Returns deterministic mock predictions for now.